This article was last updated by on

 • From the fifth month, you can leave them by the window for a good five hours straight.

-• And, finally, from the sixth month, you do not have to move your pothos away from the window.
-They will have adapted to the indirect light.
+• And, finally, from the sixth month, you do not have to move your Pothos away from the window.
+They will have adapted to indirect light.

 Germinating seeds

-Keep the soil moist but not soggy – pothos thrive when the soil can dry out between waterings.
+Keep the soil moist but not soggy – Pothos thrives when the soil can dry out between waterings.

 Feed your new plant baby with a high-quality liquid fertilizer.
 Then, as the existing water evaporates, you can use a water-fertilizer combination – water with a few drops of liquid fertilizer – to replace the containers.

-If your seeds are from variegated pothos, it is best not to keep them right beside the window as they will gradually lose their variations.
+Note: If your seeds are from variegated Pothos, it is best not to keep them right beside the window as they will gradually lose their variations.
 Keep them slightly away.

 Why are Pothos Seeds Rare?

-And, even in this case, the seeds may or may not possess the ability to germinate new plants.
+And, even in this case, the seeds may or may not be able to germinate new plants.
 Thus, the results are mostly controversial and inconclusive.

 Grow Pothos from Seeds